 Web servers are getting embedded in electronic appliances of all kinds: from home routers, to picture frames and IP phones.
 Usually the goal is to provide a familiar management interface for the devices; security is typically an afterthought.
 In recent work we have evaluated the security of web interfaces exposed by a broad range of consumer and enterprise hardware.

 CCS 2009 paper and slides about XCS vulnerabilities and SiteFirewall, a Firefox extension that prevents XCS attacks from running to completion (this work was also featured in "Communications of the ACM", August 2010, Vol.53, No.8)

 BlackHat USA 2009 briefing on Embedded Management Interfaces

 Article about our embedded web interface work, on The Register

 Network Appliance completed the acquisition of Decru in August.
-I was proud to have been one of the original engineers for the DataFort E-series.
+Proud to have been one of the original engineers for the DataFort E-series.

 Back in the early post-Internet-bubble days, at Oracle we were a small team in between Apps and the DB, figuring out how to best deliver enterprise apps to mobile terminals.
-(NOTE: In 2013, it is amazing to find out that a piece of code I conceived, designed, and implemented more than a decade ago, the MWA Dispatcher is still alive and well.)
+(NOTE: In 2023, it is amazing to find out that a piece of code I conceived, designed, and implemented more than two decades ago, the MWA Dispatcher is still alive and well.)